 Our English Vision - Intent

 As we believe consistency and well-taught English is the bedrock of a valuable education, at St Thomas’ Leesfield we ensure that the teaching of writing is purposeful, robust and shows clear progression for all children.
 In line with the national curriculum, we ensure that each year group are taught the explicit grammar, punctuation and spelling objectives required for that age groups through our Non-Negotiables (Basic Busters/BBs).
-As well as teaching the objectives, teachers are able to embed the skills throughout the year in cross-curricular writing opportunities.
-This ensures that most children are achieving the objectives at the expected level and that some children can achieve at a greater depth standard by the use of challenging learning objectives and success criteria.
+As well as teaching the objectives, teachers are able to embed the skills throughout the year in cross-curricular writing opportunities and ensure that most children are achieving the objectives at the expected level and that some children can achieve at a greater depth standard by the use of challenging learning objectives and success criteria.
 In this sense, assessment of writing is also more fluid as teachers can assess against these age-appropriate BBs/learning objectives.
 All year groups use the same format for assessing writing which have been produced in line with the end of Key Stage assessment frameworks as published by the Department for Education.
-Children have the opportunity to write using a variety of genres.
-These include poetry, narrative, plays as well as non-fiction types; which are carefully planned into topics so that children are able to practise specific skills and to write in a manner that helps them to make connections with their wider learning.
-We meet the needs of all learners through additional ‘Fix It’ clubs, daily phonics intervention work for some KS2 groups, GDS writing groups and general intervention work across the school.
+All children have the opportunity to write using a variety of genres including poetry, narrative, plays as well as non-fiction types; these are carefully planned into topics so that children are able to practise specific skills and to write in a manner that helps them to make connections with their wider learning and which helps to support them in their later lives and further education.

 The impact on our children is clear: progress, sustained learning and transferrable skills.
-With the implementation of the writing journey being well established and taught thoroughly throughout school, children are becoming more confident writers.
-By the time they are in upper Key Stage 2, most genres of writing are familiar to them and the teaching can focus on creativity, writer’s craft, sustained writing and manipulation of grammar and punctuation skills.
-Pupils are tracked and measured against the non-negotiable targets termly and progress is monitored through work scrutiny, pupil chat and lesson observations.
-Verbal and written feedback are given to the Head teachers and staff.
-Pupils also take responsibility for self-assessment and peer assessment through the IPEELL programme.
+With the implementation of the writing journey being well established and taught thoroughly throughout school, children are becoming more confident writers and by the time they are in upper Key Stage 2, most genres of writing are familiar to them and the teaching can focus on creativity, writer’s craft, sustained writing and manipulation of grammar and punctuation skills.

-As all aspects of English are an integral part of the curriculum, skills taught in the English lesson are transferred into other subjects.
-Our pupils confidently take part in school initiatives, including class assemblies, collective worship, choral speaking, church services, School Council meetings etc. We know that we have equipped children to move on from us to further their education and know that their creativity, passion for English and high aspirations travel with them and continue to grow and develop as they do.
+As all aspects of English are an integral part of the curriculum, cross-curricular writing standards have also improved and skills taught in the English lesson are transferred into other subjects; this shows consolidation of skills and a deeper understanding of how and when to use specific grammar, punctuation and grammar objectives.
+We know that we have equipped children to move on from us to further their education and know that their creativity, passion for English and high aspirations travel with them and continue to grow and develop as they do.

 Reading at St Thomas' Leesfield